anurieli/braindump/docs/AI Processing Pipeline - PRD.md

 ## 1. Executive Summary

-This PRD defines the AI processing pipeline for the Brain Dump Canvas application, specifying how different AI models will enhance user-created ideas through summarization, grammar improvement, embedding generation, and semantic analysis.
+This PRD defines the AI processing pipeline for the Brain Dump Canvas application, specifying how different AI models will enhance user-created ideas through summarization, embedding generation, and semantic analysis.
 The pipeline is designed for full user control, transparency, and incremental processing.

 ## 2. Core Objectives